Introduction to MySQL Interview Questions and Answers

 - MySQL Advanced Functions: Examples are – BIN, CASE, CAST, DATABASE, IF, ISNULL, VERSION, etc.

 Q5.
-Explain the differences between primary key and foreign key constraint?
+Explain the differences between primary key and foreign key constraints.

 Answer:

-A primary key constraint is used to uniquely identify every record in a table.
+A primary key constraint uniquely identifies every record in a table.
 It always contains unique values and never contains any NULL values.
-Below is the syntax for the same whereas foreign key constraint is used to link between two tables.
-It is basically the field that refers to the primary key of the other table.
+Below is the syntax for the same, whereas foreign key constraint is used to link between two tables.
+It is the field that refers to the primary key of the other table.

 Part 2 – MySQL Interview Questions (Advanced)